 As Manager Wu adjusted the Juki sewing machine, he pointed out a major flaw.
 “These thicker threads snap standard needles in half,” he said.
 Always base your leather vs canvas and synthetic choices on real utility, not marketing fluff.

-How to Manage Production for Different Types of Sports Bags?
+Production Considerations for Different Types of Sports Bags

 Step 1: Enforce Strict Quality Standards